 We carry out optimal programs for each medical field

-At the Itabashi Campus, the Dean himself enlightens FD activities and holds training camp-style workshops, in which all faculty and staff participate in FD activities.
-In addition, we are constantly researching new ways of teaching, such as inviting Senior Assistant Professor from outside the university.
+At Itabashi Campus, the dean himself promotes FD activities, and we hold camp-style workshops and other FD activities in which all faculty and staff participate.
+We are also constantly researching new ways of teaching, such as by inviting Senior Assistant Professor from outside the university.

 School of Medicine